kushtrimh/zana/README.md

 - `extension` - Browser extension that is built using WebExtensions API.
 - `deployment` - AWS CDK project that contains the infrastructure.
 - `release` - Rust binary crate that helps with release management.
+- `tools` - Scripts that help with extension local development and packaging for certain platforms.

 Zana is built primarily for Firefox, but it uses browser polyfills to support Chrome and Edge.
+The _Firefox_ extension is built using *Manifest v2*, and the _Chrome_ extension with *Manifest v3*.
+The whole extension package will be migrated and adapted to *Manifest v3* in the near future.

-It _still_ does not support Firefox for Android, but it is planned to be supported in the future.
+Support for _Firefox on Android_ is not yet available, but it is planned to be supported in the future.

 ### Infrastructure

-Zana uses AWS as the cloud provider, and is built around its serverless services.
+Zana is deployed on AWS, and it is built around its serverless services.

 ![Zana AWS Architecture](./docs/zana_aws.drawio.png)